 The OECD-DAC has developed tools to help countries identify weaknesses in their procurement systems and create action plans to address these weaknesses using capacity development strategies.
 Partner countries are encouraged to make use of these tools and donors and development partners should support this work in order to increase their use of these procurement systems.
-Access the procurement assessment methodology received from partner countries.

 Methodology for the Assessment of Procurement Systems MAPS (pdf, 446.2 kB), December 2009, which include only the BLIs and was developed as a tool for participants in the 2011 Monitoring Survey

 Methodology for the Benchmarking and Assessment of Public Procurement Systems (pdf.
 517.5 kB), July 2006, which include both the baseline Indicators (BLIs) and the Compliance and Performance Indicators (CPIs).

 Compendium of Country Examples and Lessons Learned from Applying the Methodology for Assessment of National Procurement Systems - Volume 1 (pdf 1.69Mb)

 This paper presents the experiences and the lessons learned by 22 partner countries in Africa, Latin America and Asia related to the application of the Methodology for the Assessment of National procurement Systems of the OECD/DAC Joint Venture on Procurement.